npmaiecosystem/npmai-agent/README.md

 # 1. Install
 pip install npmai_agents

-# 2. Save your credentials (once)
+# 2. Save your credentials (once — this is the only thing persisted to disk)
 npmai save-credentials openai '{"api_key":"sk-xxxx"}' npmai save-credentials github '{"token":"ghp_xxxx"}' npmai save-credentials stripe '{"secret_key":"sk_live_xxxx"}' npmai save-credentials slack '{"bot_token":"xoxb-xxxx"}' npmai save-credentials sendgrid '{"api_key":"SG.xxxx"}'

-# 3. Optional — configure with better models
-npmai config-agent \
-  --planner-provider groq --planner-model llama-3.3-70b-versatile \
-  --coder-provider openai --coder-model gpt-4o

-# 4. Run any task in plain English
+# 3. Run any task in plain English — zero-config uses free NPMAI models,
+#    or pass provider/model flags inline for any role you want on a different backend
 npmai run "Analyse the CSV files in my Downloads folder,
            find the top 5 customers by revenue, create an Excel report with charts,
-           and email it to sonu@npmai.ai with subject 'Weekly Revenue Report'"
+           and email it to sonu@npmai.ai with subject 'Weekly Revenue Report'" \
+  --planner-provider groq --planner-model llama-3.3-70b-versatile
 ```

 ```